 - Special Tools (affiliate links): Glass Mixing Bowls | Large Skillet | Tongs

 - Oil: I prefer frying the coconut shrimp in coconut oil for the best taste.
-You need enough to coat the bottom of your skillet, usually about 3 Tablespoons or close to 4.
+You need enough to coat the bottom of your skillet, usually about 3 or 4 Tablespoons.

 Loved it.